Jacob L. Devers: North African Theater of Operations, United States Army (NATOUSA)

+Lieutenant General Jacob L. Devers talks with Major General John B. Coulter outside a military camp in Italy, 29 May 1944.

 A successful Allied offensive in May finally broke through the Gustav Line, and Rome fell to Clark's Fifth Army on 4 June.
 On 13 June, Devers ordered Larkin to shift priority for supplies from Fifth Army in Italy to Seventh Army.
 Two days later, Wilson ordered VI Corps to be withdrawn from the front line in preparation for Anvil.
 Virtually all of the material needed for the assault was on hand, on the way, or promised because of Devers's efforts to preserve the stockpile of Anvil stores and supplies even when the operation was in doubt.
 To command the assault, he created a special headquarters on Corsica called Advanced Detachment AFHQ, with Devers in command.

 Devers sent a cable to Marshall on 1 July proposing for an army group to be formed, with himself as commander.
 Eisenhower concurred with this on 12 July.
 It would have been easy enough to add the Seventh Army to Bradley's 12th Army Group, but that would have meant that Eisenhower would have to deal with the French, and after his experience in Operation Torch, Eisenhower preferred to let Devers do so.
 Marshall made the appointment on 16 July.
 Thus, Devers wore four "hats" for the operation: Deputy Supreme Allied Commander, Mediterranean Theater; Commanding General NATOUSA; Commander, Advanced Detachment AFHQ, which was activated on 29 July; and Commanding General, 6th Army Group, which Devers activated on 1 August.